Gambling in California: Cardrooms

 Licensed cardrooms may offer approved card games in which players vie against each other (rather than against the house), such as poker.
 As of 2019, there were 66 cardrooms operating in the state (and another 21 licensed but not operating).
 Since 1995, there has been a moratorium on new cardrooms.
-The industry generated $850 million in revenue after payouts in 2018.
+The industry generated $850 million in gross gaming revenue in 2018.
+Cardrooms also operate non-banked versions of card games such as blackjack and baccarat, where players can take turns playing the dealer hand against the other players.
+However, in these cardrooms, an independent operator known as a "proposition player" usually acts as the "house" and the casino earns revenue on a per-hand fee charged to the proposition player and to the other players.

 Non-banked card games such as poker have always been legal in the state.
 The California Penal Code, enacted in 1872, prohibited several casino games by name, as well as all house-banked games, but did not outlaw poker.
-Cardrooms also operate non-banked versions of card games such as pai gow poker and baccarat, where players can take turns playing the dealer hand against the other players.
-However, in these cardrooms, an independent operator known in state law as a "third party provider of proposition services" usually acts as the "house" and the casino earns revenue on a fee charged to the proposition service provider and fees charged to players to play a hand.
 Statewide cardroom regulations were enacted in 1984.
 In 1997, the Gambling Control Act was adopted, which created the California Gambling Control Commission to regulate California cardrooms.

+Since 2024, California cardrooms and Native American gaming tribes have been in legal and regulatory disputes over player-dealer card games.
+While gaming tribes contend that these games are illegal, critics argue that tribal casinos are attempting to utilize regulatory channels to establish a gaming monopoly.
+Gaming tribes advocated for Senate Bill 549 (SB 549), allowing them the ability to sue cardrooms in state court.
+Although Governor Gavin Newsom signed the bill into law in 2024, a tribal lawsuit was dismissed in October 2025 after a judge ruled that the statute improperly attempted to bypass the mandated federal tribal-state compacting process under the Indian Gaming Regulatory Act (IGRA), rendering the state law unenforceable in this context.

+Attorney General Rob Bonta and the California Bureau of Gambling Control sought to issue rules in February 2026 targeting player-dealer blackjack games.
+Following a lawsuit by the California Gaming Association (CGA), a state court invalidated the proposed regulations in June 2026, ruling that Bonta's office had overstepped its statutory authority.
+Host municipalities aruge they depend heavily on cardroom tax revenue to fund local municipal services.
+The CGA contended that the Attorney General's action was driven by tribal political influence, noting that tribal casinos pay no state income taxes.